bazelbuild/bazel-website/basics/getting_started.md

 <a name="compile-bazel"></a>
 ## Compiling Bazel

-To test out Bazel, you need to compile it.
-To compile a development version of Bazel, you need a the latest released version of Bazel, which can be [compiled from source](/versions/master/docs/install-compile-source.html).
+To test Bazel, you need to compile it.
+To compile a development version of Bazel, you need the latest released version of Bazel, which can be [compiled from source](/versions/master/docs/install-compile-source.html).

 `bazel build //src:bazel` builds the Bazel binary using `bazel` from your PATH